TypicalAM/blog/content/posts/go-generics/index.md

 ## Why do generics?

-There has been a moment for me when I was told that I was probably never going to use generics in my daily life and that their existence is more important for creating data structures like *heaps* and *linked lists*.
+There has been a moment for me when I was told that I was probably never going to use generics in my daily life and that their existence is more important for creating libraries.
 But sometimes good uses for generics just appear in plain sight and they are not that difficult!
 Let us jump to a problem shall we?

 ### Linear searching